Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 One thing that particularly bothers me when working with shiny out-of-the-box products like React and TypeScript is their hidden overheads.
 Everything generally functions smoothly, but when you delve into less common use cases, you're likely to encounter some nasty bugs<sup>🐛</sup>.

 While the reasons behind these bugs are often clear, finding a solution within the framework's constraints can be quite challenging.
-That's what happend to me while I was working again with [Web Workers](docs/Web/API/Web_Workers_API/Using_web_workers).
+That's what happend to me while I was working again with [web workers](docs/Web/API/Web_Workers_API/Using_web_workers).

 ## The good 🦸‍♂️